gwd/schedbench/README.md

 # Quick command reference

-To use schedbench, run the following four commands on your Xen host in
+To use `schedbench`, first copy and modify the included `sample.bench`, and modify as appropriate.
+Then run the following four commands on your Xen host in order:
-order:

-- `schedbench [-f filename ] plan`: Initialize "plan" for the benchmark in benchmark file (default: test.bench)
+- `schedbench [-f filename ] plan`: Initialize "plan" for the benchmark in benchmark file (default: `test.bench`)

 - `schedbench [-f filename ] run`: Run the runs in benchmark file which haven't been completed yet

-- `schedbench [-f filename ] [-v N ] report`: Collate the data and give a text report to stdout with verbosity N
+- `schedbench [-f filename ] [-v N ] report`: Collate the data and give a text report to stdout with verbosity `N`

-- `schedbench [-f filename ] htmlreport`: Collate the data into a self-contained html document to stdout
+- `schedbench [-f filename ] htmlreport`: Collate the data into a self-contained html document to `stdout`

-There is currently also a `schedbench-report` binary which doesn't link against libxl; this is so that you can run reports (or even generate plans) on a machine that doesn't have libxl installed.
+There is currently also a `schedbench-report` binary which doesn't link against libxl; this is so that you can run reports (or even generate plans) on a machine that doesn't have `libxl` installed.

+# Modifying `sample.bench`

+This is sample.bench:

+    {
+        "Input": {
+            "WorkerPresets": {
+                "A": { "Args": [ "burnwait", "70", "200000" ] },
+                "B": { "Args": [ "burnwait", "10", "300000",
+                        "burnwait", "20", "300000",
+                        "burnwait", "10", "300000",
+                        "burnwait", "10", "300000",
+                        "burnwait", "10", "300000",
+                        "burnwait", "10", "300000",
+                        "burnwait", "30", "300000" ] }
+            },
+            "SimpleMatrix": {
+                "Schedulers": [
+                    "credit",
+                    "credit2"
+                ],
+                "Workers": [ "A", "B" ],
+                "Count": [ 1, 2, 4, 8, 16 ]
+            }
+        },
+        "WorkerType": 1,
+        "Pool": "schedbench"
+    }

+The `WorkerPresets` section defines two workers, `A` and `B`.
+See below for a description of the workers.

+The `SimpleMatrix` section tells `schedbench` to make a plan that includes `baseline` runs for both `A` and `B`, and then runs that include `Count` numbers of both `A` and `B`.
+In the default case, it will run one `A` and one `B`, then two `A` workers and two `B` workers, then four `A` workers and four `B` workers, and so on.

+`Pool` is the cpupool in which to run the workers.
+This allows you to change the scheduler you're testing without having to reboot.
+To run in the default cpupool, simply remove this line.

 # Future work